 In June 2012, JATO Reception tool place during the 63rd Annual Meeting of NATA and Clinical Symposium in St. Louis, Missouri, USA.
 More than 100 ATCs and CATs, including the NATA president Jim Thornton, the NATA international group's Alison Lane, and the Canadian Athletic Therapists Association and WFATT participated in this reception.
 Also, Mr. Shinji Tsumura of West Virginia University was introduced as the 6th JATO student member scholarship winner since its establishment.

 The 1st JATO Seminar

 The 1st JATO Seminar took place on Saturday, September 1, 2012.
-The first part is
+The first part is a lecture on

 "Theory: Functional Training Theory" and "Actual: Trunk Functional Training" from

 Mr. Takeshi Suzuki, the CEO of R-body project Co., Ltd. In the second part,